Ecodev/natural-gallery-js/README.md

 Natural Gallery JS
 ============================

-Natural Gallery JS is a dependency free (or almost) library.

-It allows to you display images with with natural layouts, infinite scroll, lazy loading, lightbox (PhotoSwipe -> the dependency) in a developer friendly way by emitting usefull events.
+A library that allows you to display images with with natural layouts, infinite scroll, lazy loading, lightbox in a developer friendly way by emitting usefull events.

 [See the demo](https://ecodev.github.io/natural-gallery-js/)